Topical steroid withdrawal (TSW): symptoms, risks and how beauty professionals can support clients safely

 “You can imagine what that does to a young man – unable to date or hang with friends.
 He was completely crippled by it.”

-What can skin and aesthetics professionals do to help TSW sufferers?
+What can skin professionals do to help?

 Hypochlorous acid has shown potential as a non-steroidal alternative for managing certain occurrences of eczema due to its antimicrobial and anti-inflammatory properties, Yilmaz points out.